hzFishy/UnrealNotes/content/Unreal Engine/Physics/Types/Geometry Collection.md

 The proxy type is `FGeometryCollectionPhysicsProxy`.
 The event dispatcher is `UChaosGameplayEventDispatcher`.
 The GCC inherits `IChaosNotifyHandlerInterface`.

+`FGeometryCollectionItemIndex` is used to get the index of the hit proxy body from a hit (See `SetHitResultFromShapeAndFaceIndex`).

 ## Access to physics
 - Get `FGeometryCollectionPhysicsProxy` with `GeometryCollectionComponent->GetPhysicsProxy()`